kevinohara80/nforce/README.md

 ### Express Middleware

-**nforce** has built-in support for express using the express/connect middleware system.
-The middleware handles the oauth callbacks.
+**nforce** has built-in support for [express](https://github.com/visionmedia/express) using the express/connect middleware system.
+The middleware handles the oauth callbacks for you.
 To use the middleware you must have sessions enabled in your express configuration.

 ```js
 app.configure(function(){